CarlosBergillos/LocationHistoryFormat/docs/contributing.md

 Can make use of common basic Markdown syntax.
 It can be an empty string if no information is known (in which case a `helpWanted` field should be present).

-It addition to other basic JSON Schema fields, the following non-standard fields are also supported:
+In addition to other basic JSON Schema fields, the following non-standard fields are also supported:

 - `added`:
-Estimated date that this object/property was added to the format.
+Estimated approximate date that this object/property was added to the format.
-Example value: `"around January 2022"`.
+Example: `"around January 2022"`.

 - `removed`:
-Estimated date that this object/property was removed from the format.
+Estimated approximate date that this object/property was removed from the format.
-Example value: `"around January 2022"`.
+Example: `"around January 2022"`.

 - `helpWanted`:
 Short description to inform that the information provided for this object/property is incomplete and help from the community is welcome.
-Example value: `"The meaning of this field is uncertain.
+Example: `"The meaning of this field is uncertain.
 Are other values possible?"`

-To convert the schema files to Markdown files (which are then used for the documentation site) a custom Python script is used (see [`tools/jsonschema_to_md/`][tools/jsonschema_to_md/]).
+To convert the JSON Schema files to Markdown files (which are then used for the documentation site) a custom Python script is used (see [`tools/jsonschema_to_md/`][tools/jsonschema_to_md/]).

 !!! info

-    Not all standard JSON Schema language features are supported when building the site, (and there is no intention on supporting all), only support for those required has been added.
+    Not all standard JSON Schema language features are supported when building the site (and it is not in the scope of this project to build a complete JSON Schema to Markdown generator).
     If you miss some JSON Schema feature in the Markdown generator [create a new issue][Issues] or a pull request.

 ## Improving the Guides

 To improve the documentation guides provided in this site modify the Markdown files found in the [`docs/guides/`][docs/guides/] folder and submit a pull request.
-Most common Markdown syntax can be used in the files, plus additional syntax extensions provided by the [Material for MkDocs] theme.
+Most common Markdown syntax is supported, plus additional syntax extensions provided by the [Material for MkDocs] theme.

 ## Testing Locally